Whiplash after a car accident can happen.

 One of the minor injuries you may suffer in a motorcycle crash is known as whiplash or soft tissue injuries in the neck and shoulders.
-Whiplash tends to happen mostly in rear-end collisions according to the Mayo Clinic.
-If you are able to walk away from your motorcycle crash with whiplash and other minor injuries, consider yourself lucky.
+Whiplash tends to happen mostly in rear-end collisions, according to the Mayo Clinic.
+If you can walk away from your motorcycle crash with whiplash and other minor injuries, consider yourself lucky.

 It is common for motorcycle accident victims to have broken bones, traumatic brain injuries, or severed limbs.